particle-iot/docs/src/content/support/shipping-and-returns/returns.md

 ### 30-Day Unopened Return Policy

 If you are not 100% satisfied with your order, we will be happy to arrange a return for any unopened items purchased within 30 days.
 Simply visit our [support portal](https://support.particle.io/) with your order number, email address you used to place the order, and a brief description of the reason for the return.
-Please note your refund will be subject to a restocking fee of $2.85 per device.
+Please note your refund will be subject to a restocking fee of 10% of your order.

 ### Opened Product Return Policy